-- ▶ is consistent with the financial statements and does not contain material misstatements; - contains the information as required by Part 9 of Book 2 of the Dutch Civil Code for the director's report and the other information.
+- Is consistent with the financial statements and does not contain material misstatements - Contains the information as required by Part 9 of Book 2 of the Dutch Civil Code for the management report and the other information as required by Part 9 of Book 2 of the Dutch Civil

 We have read the other information.
 Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

-By performing these procedures, we comply with the requirements of Part 9 of Book 2, and the Dutch Standard 720.
+By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.

-Management is responsible for the preparation of the other information, including the director's report in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+The board of directors is responsible for the preparation of the other information, including the management report in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information required by Part 9 of Book 2 of the Dutch Civil Code.

-D. Report on other legal and regulatory requirements
+Report on other legal and regulatory requirements